SaaS Management

 When your business is centered around a software asset management strategy, you’ll have the right tools and processes in place to make better software licensing decisions that not only boost your team’s productivity but also lower costs.

-• Software licenses: All of your software licenses need to be unmanaged, so you can keep track of the specific conditions, like renewal dates and compliance terms and specifications.
-At its core, SAM is all about keeping your business compliant as software vendors don’t want you using more of their software than you purchased, or licensed.
+All of your software licenses need to be unmanaged, so you can keep track of the specific conditions, like renewal dates and compliance terms and specifications.

-• Software optimization: When you make the most of your tech stack, ensuring every application is being utilized correctly, you’re not paying for too many seats, and you’re passing all of your audits, you can be sure your money is being spent in the most efficient manner.
+When you make the most of your tech stack, ensuring every application is being utilized correctly, you’re not paying for too many seats, and you’re passing all of your audits, you can be sure your money is being spent in the most efficient manner.

-How to get started with software asset management at your business
+How to get started with software asset management

 Software asset management is an enormous undertaking for any business.
 Tracking how much software exists within a company, which employees use it, what the contract dictates, whether the company is compliant, when renewals take place, and how much is being spent on software is exhausting.
 It is bound to become nearly impossible in a complex enterprise company.